-With regard to MiFID firms, Germany considers the prospective investor as the regulatory client of the MiFID firm.
+For MiFID firms, Germany considers the prospective investor as the regulatory client of the MiFID firm.
 Accordingly, the MiFID firms have to adhere to the MiFID II rules of good conduct towards the prospective investor (requiring items such as suitability or appropriateness checks).
 This applies in a broadly similar fashion to the above-mentioned "GewO" firms.
 The MiFID application further means that marketing materials provided by the fund manager must comply with the MiFID II requirements on marketing materials (eg, with regard to past or simulated performance).
-As mentioned under 2.3.5 Rules Concerning Marketing of Alternative Funds, from 2 August 2021, managers will be subject to similar requirements on the content of their marketing materials as MiFID firms already are.
+As mentioned under 2.3.6 Rules Concerning Marketing of Alternative Funds, since 2 August 2021, managers are subject to similar requirements on the content of their marketing materials as MiFID firms.

-3.3.6 Marketing of Retail Funds
+3.3.7 Marketing of Retail Funds